andravin/wincnn/FAQ.md

 # Wincnn FAQ

-### How do Winograd's fast conovlution algorithms work?
+### How do Winograd's fast convolution algorithms work?

 In a nutshell, Winograd's fast convolution algorithms transform input and filters into another space where convolution becomes element-wise multiplication.
 The fourier transform also turns convolutions into element-wise multiplications, but uses complex numbers.
 Complex number multiplication requires 3 real multiplications, and hermitian symmetry in the discrete fourier transform (DFT) of real valued data effectively reduces this to about 1.5 multiplications per input.
 Winograd minimal algorithms only need 1 real multiplication per input, which is essentially the computational advantage that Winograd convolution has over DFT.